Game Development - Doomlaser

 At first, this may seem like a lot of prompt for such a curt reply, but it pays to be specific when instructing the AI what to print back at you.
 If you don’t specify not to ask the player something, the AI will happily go ahead and do something like that—which doesn’t always make sense in the one way conversation that is our specific game.

-There’s a bit of latency in the response from OpenAI, so the game asynchronously fetches all its lines at the beginning of the scene.
-For characters who speak audibly, like Big Brain, I send each dialog string to Google’s Cloud Text-to-Speech as needed, and then apply some live processing on the voice audio I get back.
+There’s a bit of latency in the response from OpenAI, so the game asynchronously fetches all its lines at the beginning of each scene.
+For characters who speak audibly, like Big Brain, I then send each returned dialogue string to Google’s Cloud Text-to-Speech as needed, and then apply some live processing on the voice audio I get back.

 The cost